 9. Spoon Race

-Let your toddler use a spoon (for younger kiddos, I recommend using a larger serving spoon so they have more success) to see if they can carry an egg from one place to another.
-If you have multiple kids, you can make it a race.
+Let your child use a spoon (for younger kiddos, I recommend using a larger serving spoon so they have more success) to see if they can carry an egg from one place to another.
+If you have multiple kids, you can make it a race!
 Or, put two containers at opposite ends of a room and have them transfer eggs between the two.
 Even my one-year-old could carry the egg around the house on a large spoon after a couple of tries.